mastomoda-1126/Experiments/README.md

 - Prints **before/after summaries** of the school state.
 - Compares staff against external survival thresholds.
 - Prints **reintegration outcomes** for staff who left.
-- Computes **probabilistic future hope** for each student.
+- Computes **probabilistic future hope** for each student (using a small logistic model based on adaptability and environment; this is *illustrative*, not predictive).
 - Prints **stakeholder utility scores** from several example viewpoints.
 - Emits a small, lightly obfuscated **hidden message** if at least one student is tagged as “future hope”.
 - Writes a **year-by-year history** (burnout, complexity, expected future-hope count, etc.) used for downstream reporting.
-- Generates a **dashboard PNG** plus a timestamped PDF under `outputs/` with trend charts and an automatically generated “Org health advice” panel.
+- Generates a **dashboard PNG** plus a timestamped PDF under `output/`, with simple charts and an automatically generated “Org health advice” panel.

+The intent is to give you a **playground for assumptions**: you tweak parameters and structures, then watch how the fictional ecosystem responds, knowing that the numbers are illustrative rather than empirically calibrated.

 ---